ethereum-optimism/optimism/specs/exec-engine.md

 - If empty or missing: no changes to engine behavior.
 The sequencers will (if enabled) build a block by consuming transactions from the transaction pool.
-- If present and non-empty: the payload MUST only be produced with this exact list of transactions.
+- If present and non-empty: the payload MUST be produced starting with this exact list of transactions.
   The [rollup driver][rollup-driver] determines the transaction list based on deterministic L1 inputs.

-> **TODO**: derivation function spec in rollup node doc or separate driver doc
+The `noTxPool` is optional as well, and extends the `transactions` meaning:

+- If `false`, the execution engine is free to pack additional transactions from external sources like the tx pool into the payload, after any of the `transactions`.
+This is the default behavior a L1 node implements.
+- If `true`, the execution engine must not change anything about the given list of `transactions`.

 [rollup-driver]: rollup-node.md